mmbman/Katagiri/1983-01-12-Blue-Cliff-Record-Case-39-Talk-1.md

 ### Summary

 Katagiri Roshi discussions the Pointer to case Thirty-Nine of the *Blue Cliff Record*.
 To “observe times and seasons, causes and conditions” does not mean we should observe from a distance.
 We must observe *closely*, settling ourself in the self.
-Our life is in the pivot position, where time and space are working in dynamism constantly, regardless of whether we know it or not.
+“Times and seasons” means our life in the stream of the time process, and “causes and conditions” means the spacious dimension of our existence.
+Our life is in the pivot position, where time and space are working constantly in dynamism, regardless of whether we know it or not.

 *The online archive of this talk contains only twelve minutes of audio.*